Catalyst Mission Grant Recipients 2020-2021

 Midwest Music Foundation http://midwestmusicfound.org

-Midwest Music Foundation is an educational arts organization that unites and empowers the Kansas City area music community by providing health care assistance, education and career development, events and resources.
+The Midwest Music Foundation unites and empowers the Kansas City area music community by providing health care assistance, education and career development, events and resources.
+MMF plans to use the ArtsKC grant to continue helping Kansas City area musicians affected by the COVID-19 pandemic and with their health care needs through our grant programs.

 Spinning Tree Theatre www.spinningtreetheatre.com